 The Women of Troy completed a 5-0 sweep over Saint Mary's College to cap a 2-0 week in Northern California.

-Anna Biller Collier, who coached women's beach volleyball teams in a pair of Olympics, is in her second season as USC's first-ever head coach of the women's sand volleyball team.
+Anna Biller Collier, who coached women's beach volleyball teams in a pair of Olympics, is in her third season as USC's first-ever head coach of the women's sand volleyball team.

 She led two U.S. teams to fifth place finishes at the Olympics: Holly McPeak and Nancy Reno in the 1996 Atlanta Games and Annette Davis and Jenny Johnson in the 2000 Sydney Games.